Practise being put on the spot

 You get a question

-A realistic workplace scenario from one of Parod's AI personas.
+A realistic workplace scenario from one of Parod's personas.
 Not a generic quiz - a specific situation with a specific person who has specific expectations.

 You write your answer

 Type your response the way you'd actually reply in a Slack message, an email, or a meeting.
 Don't know the answer?
 Hit "let me find out" - you'll get a quick primer and research pointers before you respond.
-Just like real life.

 You get honest feedback